coderefinery/manuals/instructor-tech-setup.md

 # Instructor technical setup

-## Technical
+## Terminal usage

 - Move your `.bashrc` and `.gitconfig` files to somewhere else before you begin.
 You want your environment to match the student's as closely as possible.
-Consider setting `export PS1="\w $ "` in terminal.
+Consider setting `export PS1="\w $ "` in terminal (see below for more).

 - Create a nice, large shell window with good contrast on the screen.
   Beware of colorized text, such as the red in "git diff".

+- Don't clear terminal often (or ever)

+## Screen sharing

+You have to assume the smallest screen from learners and plan for that.

+- Learners have a small screen, and need room for their own terminals and web browser open, too.
+A big screen or multiple monitors is special.
-- Make sure the text is more than large enough - people are not just reading, but struggling to find the important parts.
+- Make sure the text is more than large enough - people are not just reading, but struggling to find the important parts while the.
+- Sharing a 1920x1080 screen is not a good idea: you need to make all the text size large so that learners can scale it down, but pixels are wasted.
+- Sharing a single window would be good, but usually you need more than one.
+- Zoom now has a "share portion of screen" (Screen sharing → Advanced → Share a portion of the screen).
+- Our latest idea is:
+  - Share a vertical part of the screen, for example half of your screen.
+  - If you have a FullHD 1920x1080 screen, maybe even a smaller portion than that.

+When streaming/recording: **Never stop sharing a screen, ask someone else to take it over**.
+There is a chance that the view goes to "gallery view" in the recording or stream, which makes video editing harder or disrupts learner privacy.

-## Screencasting
+## Terminal history window

 Set an easily-viewable prompt.
 Colors may be good, or if not have a newline (don't little minimal color and no spacing between commands,